Tibetan Buddhist wall paintings

 Most Tibetan Buddhist monasteries, temples and other religious structures in the Himalayas were decorated with Tibetan Buddhist wall paintings.
-Despite much destruction in Tibet itself, many of these survive, the dry climate of the Tibetan plateau assisting their survival, as the wet Indian climate has reduced survival of paintings from there.
+Despite much destruction in Tibet itself, many of these survive, the dry climate of the Tibetan Plateau assisting their survival, as the wet Indian climate has reduced survival of paintings from there.
 There are some regional differences, but the techniques described here cover the traditional wall paintings across this area.
 The wall paintings were executed on earthen plaster with the secco-technique.
 A secco-technique is a painting technique in which the pigments with their binder are employed to paint onto a dry (Italian: secco) wall.

 Painting technique

-The support for wall paintings is made of earthen plaster, usually consisting of more than one layer of earthen plaster, in which the last layer was rendered as smoothly as possible.
+The support for wall paintings is made of earthen plaster, usually consisting of more than one layer of earthen plaster, in which the last layer is rendered as smoothly as possible.

 The support was covered by a smoothened ground, generally in white.
 Materials employed for the ground may be kaolin, chalk or gypsum, or any other white material deriving from an inert mineral.